cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/automated-installer/gui-install.md

         **Important:** The IP address of a node must not change after DCOS is installed on the node.
 For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
 If the IP address of a node does change, the node must be wiped and reinstalled.

 5. Click **Run Pre-Flight**.
-The preflight script installs the cluster [prerequisites][2] and validates that your cluster is installable.
+The preflight script installs the cluster prerequisites and validates that your cluster is installable.
+For a list of cluster prerequisites, see the scripted installer [prerequisites](/scripted-installer/system-requirements/#scrollNav-2).
 This step can take up to 15 minutes to complete.
 If errors any errors are found, fix and then click **Retry**.

     <a href="/wp-content/uploads/2016/02/ui-installer-pre-flight1.png" rel="attachment wp-att-3197"><img src="/wp-content/uploads/2016/02/ui-installer-pre-flight1.png" alt="ui-installer-pre-flight1" width="626" height="405" class="alignnone size-full wp-image-3197" /></a>